-Monday was the deadline for small nonprofits to file overdue Form 990s or face loss of tax-exempt status.
+Monday was the deadline for small nonprofits to file overdue Form 990s or face automatic revocation of tax-exempt status.
 Notwithstanding Monday’s deadline, Internal Revenue Service (IRS) Commissioner Doug Shulman said the agency will do what it can for small charities to keep their exemptions in a statement released on Tuesday.

-Commissioner Shulman said the IRS will be providing additional guidance in the near future on how it will help these organizations maintain their important tax-exempt status — even if they missed the May 17 deadline.
-According to the statement, the IRS will offer relief to these small organizations and provide them with the opportunity to keep their critical tax-exempt status intact.
+Commissioner Shulman said the IRS will be providing additional guidance in the near future on how it will help these organizations maintain their tax-exempt status – even if they missed the May 17 deadline.
+According to the statement, the IRS will offer relief to these small nonprofits and provide them with the opportunity to retain their tax-exempt status.

-The issue is due to provisions in the Pension Protection Act of 2006 that require nonprofits to start filing at least a Form 990-N (e-Postcard), even if their annual receipts were less than $25,000, and requiring the IRS to revoke the tax-exempt status of nonprofit that fail to file their Form 990 for three consecutive years.
+The issue is due to provisions in the Pension Protection Act of 2006 that require nonprofits to start filing at least a Form 990-N (e-Postcard), even if their annual receipts were less than $50,000, and requiring the IRS to revoke the tax-exempt status nonprofits that fail to file their Form 990 for 3 consecutive years.
 This is the third year since the law took effect.
-Now, hundreds of thousands of small nonprofits — which have likely not tracked filing requirements since there were none until recently, are facing automatic revocation of their tax-exempt status.
+Now, hundreds of thousands of small nonprofits — which have likely not tracked filing requirements since there were none until recently, are facing automatic revocation of tax-exempt status.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C. licensed to practice in Washington and Arizona.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.